Laikulo/Hackery/readme.md

 ![CoreDump Analyzer](readme-images/recipieAnalyzer.png)

-Sometimes, you will get a usable exploit:
+Sometimes, you will get a good exploit:

 ![An Exploit](readme-images/resultExploit.png)